 - You must show that you have lived for at least three months in the same state or USCIS district where you currently live.

-Please keep in mind that the requirements might vary depending on your personal circumstances and the reason why you qualify for U.S. citizenship.
+Please keep in mind that the requirements might vary depending on your personal circumstances and the reasons you qualify for U.S. citizenship.
+If you are not yet a permanent resident, see our page on applying for a green card.

 USCIS Processing of Form N-400